Professor Emeritus of New Testament and Christian Origins

 M.A., M.Phil., Ph.D, Columbia University-Union Theological Seminary, New York

-Joel Marcus teaches New Testament with an emphasis on the Gospels and the context of early Christianity within Judaism.
+Joel Marcus taught New Testament with an emphasis on the Gospels and the context of early Christianity within Judaism.
 His publications include two monographs on Mark, a two-volume commentary on the same Gospel in the Anchor Bible series, and a forthcoming monograph on John the Baptist.
 He is currently working on the relationship between Judaism and Christianity in the first three Christian centuries.

 - William Shakespeare, As You Like It

 - Gershom Scholem, The Messianic Idea in Judaism and Other Essays